StanleyBrooks/orderapp/README.md

 + This redirects the user upon hitting an error and displays the error using flash

 ## Things to Fix:

 1. Creating a new entry that shares the name as one that already exists breaks the app.
 This was done for the specific reason to make sure that there aren't lots of orders from the same store on the same day.
 It would be much more useful if the app redirects to the update route for the given storeLocation

 2. Get rid of express-validator, it throws the following error: (kind of fixed for now, will need more work in the future)

     `DeprecationWarning: Mongoose: mpromise (mongoose's default promise library) is deprecated, plug in your own promise library instead: http://mongoosejs.com/docs/promises.html`
+3. Add redirect back to /orders after Seeding the Database